Nahant Victorian Dance Weekend

 evening fashions 1850s-1890s.

-If you have questions about what to wear don’t hesitate to contact us at:
+If you have questions about what to wear don’t hesitate to contact us (email is best):

 or call Katy at (781) 49-WALTZ (781-499-2589).